 As an early stage founder it is important to make sure your insurance is appropriately tailored to your risk level as over protecting yourself will lead to unnecessary costs and under protecting yourself will expose you to potential liabilities.

-No matter which option you choose, it is important to make sure that your contracts have the right confidentiality, intellectual property and restriction provisions to protect your business.
+No matter which option you choose, it is important to make sure that your contract templates have the right confidentiality, intellectual property and restriction provisions to protect your business.
 Employees should not be able to start a competitive business for at least a set amount of time (restrictive covenants) which will vary based on your industry.
 To contract consultants or hire employees you will also need a Privacy notice and GDPR privacy standard which will define how you will process their personal data as well as define the information they will have access to in the course of their work.
 Whilst not obligatory, a staff handbook is useful for sharing practical guidance on your company's rules, policies and processes.
 If you are hiring a team, make sure that you have office equipment or alternatively clear guidance for remote workers.

 You may want to incentivise employees, advisors and long term consultants with stock options which will give them some upside in the success of your company.
 Various schemes, such as the Enterprise Management Incentive scheme, exist to grant stock options tax effectively but it is worth seeking legal advice before doing so as choosing the wrong share scheme or not following the correct steps in the initial set up can lead to a tax burden for both the company and the stock option holders.

-In this article we have provided a blueprint for establishing the necessary documents, policies and legals to protect your business and grow it confidently.
+In this article we have provided a blueprint for small business owners to establish the necessary documents, policies and legals to protect their business and grow it confidently.
 As a founder it can be tempting to skip the paperwork as it can seem like an unnecessary cost and waste of time when there is so much to do to build a business and make it a success.
 Underestimating your risks can seriously hamper your growth potential as customers or investors might perceive your business as too risky to engage with.
 Equally, it is important to not over-protect yourself as this will lead to unnecessary costs and burdens.
 Finally, it is important to update your company’s policies, documents and procedures as your company matures, your risks evolve and the laws change.
 You can use Legislate to save time on your contracts without compromising your legal risk.
 To find out how, read a tutorial, book a demo or register an account.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.